-Give every child the chance to become an inventor!
-Want to discover 21st century skills with the young people in your life?
-Waag Society has developed the Fabschoolino, a mini-computer you can solder together and program yourself, specifically for young creators.
-The Fabschoolino is an affordable, do-it-yourself package available for schools, makers, maker spaces, and handy parents.
-Let Fabschoolino lead you and the kids in your life on a step-by-step, creative and technical adventure.
+Waag developed the Fabschoolino in 2017, a mini-computer you could solder together and program yourself, specifically aimed at young creators.
+The Fabschoolino was an affordable do-it-yourself package available for schools, makers, maker spaces, and handy parents.

-Because who doesn't want to make their own inventions?
-The Fabschoolino is an Arduino-based microcontroller.
-In our DIY kit, you'll find everything you need get started with your own creative electronics project.
-At fabschoolino.waag.org, you can download different sets of instructions to guide you step-by-step in building and programming processes.
+The Fabschoolino was an Arduino-based microcontroller.
+In this DIY kit, you would find everything needed to get started with your own creative electronics project.
+With different sets of instructions to guide you step-by-step in building and programming processes.
 Test the waters with our TV-B-Gone instructions, and program the Fabschoolino to turn off any TV with a click of a button.
 Or design a door alarm so no one can walk into your room unannounced.

 Kids today grow up in a society where being both technologically savvy and creative is increasingly important.
 But many standard school curriculums haven't caught up yet.
-With our FabSchool curriculum, Waag Society explores how children can be taught differently.
-Based on the experience we gained teaching through our Fabschool program, Waag Society decided to developed the Fabschoolino.
-With the production of our DIY mini computer, Waag Society hopes to give an extra boost to the Maker Education movement in the Netherlands.
+With our FabSchool curriculum, Waag explores how children can be taught differently.
+Based on the experience we gained teaching through our Fabschool program, Waag decided to developed the Fabschoolino.
+With the production of our DIY mini-computer, Waag gave an extra boost to the Maker Education movement in the Netherlands.

-The Fabschoolino was developed in the Waag Society FabLab by the creators Henk Buursen, Emma Pareschi, Cecilia Raspanti, Anne Vlaanderen, Marc Kunst, Robin van Westen, and the FabSchool students.
+The Fabschoolino was developed at Fablab Amsterdam by the creators Henk Buursen, Emma Pareschi, Cecilia Raspanti, Anne Vlaanderen, Marc Kunst, Robin van Westen, and the FabSchool students.
 The Fabschoolino was inspired by the Diavolino from Evil Mad Scientist.